-EndNote is a tool that helps you to collect and store all the references you have found from different sources.
+EndNote is a tool that helps you to collect and manage all the references you have found from different sources.
 You can use EndNote to insert and format in-text citations and bibliographies within Microsoft Word documents.

-Watch our training videos
+Watch training videos

 Top tips for using EndNote

-Here are our top tips for using EndNote:
+Here’s a summary of our top tips for using EndNote:

 - Create one library to keep all your references in the same place.
 Watch this Clarivate video on how to create and save a library (opens in YouTube).

 - Don’t save your EndNote library to a cloud storage service such as OneDrive, Google Drive or Dropbox, unless you are saving a compressed backup file, as this can corrupt the library.
-Ensure the library you are working with is saved on your computer’s hard drive or on a USB drive.
+Select “File” then “Compress Library” to save a compressed version that you can safely upload to cloud storage.

-- EndNote doesn’t automatically import PDFs of the full text of an article when you add references to your library, and the full text finder is not currently compatible with the Library Search.
-You can follow the instructions on pp.5-6 of the Library Guide to EndNote or watch this video explaining how to attach PDFs to references in your library.
+- EndNote doesn’t automatically import PDFs of the full text of an article when you add references to your library, and the full text finder is not compatible with the Library Search.
+You can follow the instructions on pp.5-6 of the Library Guide to EndNote or watch this video explaining how to attach PDFs to references in your library (opens in YouTube).

 - Check that the references are appearing properly in your work by comparing them with the official referencing guidelines for your style.
 If a reference is not appearing correctly in Word, you may need to edit the reference details in your EndNote library or double check that you are using the right output style.
 If the Leeds style is not available in Word, you can download the Leeds Output style.

 If you would like a more comprehensive guide to advanced and expert features of EndNote, visit the Clarivate Analytics EndNote support site to find self-guided learning materials.